 The Java language (in which YAAC is written) works on the concept of a “heap” of available memory that can be doled out in pieces and the individual pieces returned to the heap when done using them.
 However, if a large amount of memory is allocated from the heap and not returned, the program can become extremely slow or even freeze up entirely when trying to allocate more memory for even simple operations (such as executing menu commands).

 YAAC uses heap memory long-term to:

-Other uses of the heap are short-term and should not cause a strain on the available memory; the only major exceptions are the OpenStreetMap dataset importers, which are used very infrequently (if ever) by most users.
+Most other uses of the heap are short-term and should not cause a strain on the available memory; the only major exceptions are the OpenStreetMap dataset importers, which are used very infrequently (if ever) by most users.

 If you are seeing the “Reaching heap limit, lowering message retention limit” dialog, it means that the heap is running out of available memory.
-Prior to the introduction of this error message, YAAC would simply crawl to a halt and freeze; now, YAAC will attempt to protect itself by adjusting the one parameter under YAAC's control, which is how long to keep old message traffic in memory before deleting those messages as obsolete.
+YAAC will attempt to protect itself by adjusting the one parameter under YAAC's own control, which is how long to keep old message traffic in memory before deleting those messages as obsolete.

 However, if you are: